frederic-perez/AmE-dictionary/data/dictionary.md

 __aquaponics__ _n_ _(used with singular verb)_
 __aquifer__ _n_ :two::hammer:
 __arabesques__ _n_ _They were heavily coated with arabesques of frost which scintillated with the silver sparks of outer sunshine._
+__arbitrary__ _adj_ /AHR-buh-trair-ee/ Determined, planned, or chosen seemingly at random or by chance. _People often make arbitrary decisions on where to go out to eat._
 __arbitration__ _n_ _Arbitration clause._
 __arbor__ _n_ :two::hammer: _An arbor of live oaks._
 __arboretum__